three014/qusb/README.md

 ```
 git clone https://github.com/three014/qusb.git
 cd qusb/crates/qusb
-cargo build
+cargo build --release
 ```

-Once you have the project built, then take a look at the integration tests in the `tests/` folder.

-To run a test, you need root privleges for now, unless you change the permissions on `/dev/vhci` (I believe) and change the udev rules for USB device access.
+To run a program using this library, you need root privileges for now, unless you change the permissions for `/dev/vhci` (I believe) and change the udev rules for USB device access.

 Here's an example test run for sharing a USB device on the same machine.

-Before running this test, use `lsusb` to choose a device to test, then edit the test `borrow_self_dev()` in `tests/integration_test.rs` to use the correct `bus_number` and `device_addr`.
+Before running this test, use the `lsusb` command to choose a device to test, then edit the example `borrow_self.rs` to use the correct `bus_number` and `device_addr`.

 ```
 cd crates/qusb
-./cargo_su.sh test borrow_self_dev &
-tail -f log.txt
+./cargo_su.sh run --release --example borrow_self # Run in one window
+tail -f borrow_self.log                           # Run in another window to view the logs
 ```

+The `cargo_su.sh` file is just a shell script that runs the program itself under `sudo -E` so that `cargo` doesn't use root.
+The script also has a few more commented-out invocations of `cargo` that you can uncomment to view the results.

-The `log.txt` in your current directory will show the output of the USB transfers between the borrow/lend processes, and your USB device should "reconnect" to your computer under a new id.
+The `borrow_self.log` in your current directory will show the output of the USB transfers between the borrow/lend processes, and your USB device should "reconnect" to your computer under a new id.
 You can also use `sudo dmesg -Hw` to see the new USB device recognized by your OS.